dint-dev/database/database/README.md

   .toMaps();
 ```

-...is just another way to execute:
+The above is just another way to execute:

 ```dart
 final pizzas = await sqlClient.query(